JHethDev/mighty-morphing-svelte-buttons/README.md

 I just ran `npm install` on any Svelte project and went into `node_modules > svelte > transition > index.mjs` and grabbed all the needed bits to make the regular `crossfade` transition work as it usually does.
 Then I hit `ctrl + h` in VS Code and replaced all instances of `crossfade` with `crossmorph` then I stripped out the opacity parameters from the return block of the transition, I wrote almost no code ;)

+### Q: Can I use this in my project?

+Sure, but keep in mind I have done no browser testing so I can't guarantee this will work everywhere...

+### Q: Can you make this into a component?

+I have no plans to do so, but maybe someone can/will?
+I have a problem with trying to add too many options when I make components, I don't think infecting others with my analysis paralysis is a good idea.